mulle-c/mulle-container/README.md

 ## Efficiency

-As time critical sections are all inlined, the performance of the library code is as good as your compiler (within the runtime limitations of the algorithm.
+As time critical sections are inlined, the performance of the library code is as good as your compiler (within the runtime limitations of the algorithm).

 Here is an example of mulle-container code, compiled with -Os: